denisstasyev/Parallel_Programming/README.md

 # Parallel_Programming
-Tasks for the Parallel Programming course at MIPT
+Tasks for the Parallel Programming course at MIPT for 6 semester.